The Best Antivirus Software in 2025, Tested By Security Researchers

 How much does antivirus software cost?

-The cost of an antivirus software typically depends on the features, the number of devices it can protect, and the length of the subscription.
-The usual cost of a one-year subscription for one to five devices is somewhere between $30 and $40 per year.
+The cost of antivirus software typically depends on its features, the number of devices it covers, and the subscription length.
+A one-year subscription for one to five devices usually costs between $30 and $40.

 -